 Fishy smell in the car

 The smell may just be coming from food that has gone mouldy, in which case your car will require a deep clean.
-You can undertake this cleaning process yourself or employ a professional cleaning service if you don't fancy getting your hands dirty.
+You can undertake this process or employ a professional cleaning service instead of getting your hands dirty.

-If you do it yourself at home, a great DIY remedy is white vinegar and baking soda.
-Create the mixture then apply it heavily to the smelly area, leave it to soak in a while then soak up whatever of the mixture is left.
+If you do it at home, an excellent DIY remedy is white vinegar and baking soda.
+Create the mixture, then apply it heavily to the smelly area and leave it to soak in for a while.
+After that, soak up the remaining mixture.

 If the stain is on your car seat or floor, you can rent handheld Vaxing equipment from most supermarkets - they'll give your upholstery the ultimate clean!
 Smell still lingering?
-There are experts out there for upholstery repair, who can also replace sections of your cars fabric surfaces if necessary.
+There are experts for upholstery repair who can also replace sections of your car's fabric surfaces if necessary.

-Antifreeze can smell fishy and may leak into your car through the heating system.
+Antifreeze can smell fishy and may leak into your vehicle via the heating system.

-It is possible for it to leak through your radiator's heater core with its stench then getting blown out through the blower.
-It may have leaked for a number of reasons.
-This can range from a loose clamp to a bad hose.
-The best bet is to have it seen to by a mechanic; they will be able to tell you exactly what's wrong.
+It can leak through your radiator's heater core, with its stench blown out through the blower.
+It may have leaked for several reasons, ranging from a loose clamp to a bad hose.
+The best bet is to have it seen by a mechanic; they will be able to tell you exactly what's wrong.

 Car smells like dead fish

-The smell of dead fish is far from a pleasant one, nor are the mental images that it conjures.
+The smell of dead fish is not a pleasant one, nor are the mental images it conjures.

-Sadly, the unpleasant fishy smell could be coming from a dead animal in your blower motor.
-The animal may have crawled inside of your car at night for shelter and warmth, then has unfortunately been obliterated when the engine switched on.
+Sadly, the smell could be from a dead animal in your blower motor.
+An animal may have crawled inside your car for shelter and died when the engine switched on.

-This is undoubtedly an unfortunate clean-up job, but it is the only way to eradicate the smell before it becomes truly pungent by embedding itself in the car upholstery.
+This clean-up job is unfortunate, but it is the only way to eradicate the smell before it becomes even more intense by embedding itself in the car upholstery.

-If you still can't work out why your car smells like fish, take it to a local mechanic who will be able to carry out the necessary checks to determine exactly what's wrong.
+If you still can't figure out why your car smells like fish, take it to a local mechanic who can perform the necessary diagnostic checks to determine what's wrong.

-It could turn out to be something very simple that may not even need repairs, in which case you can drive home happy knowing that the smell is resolved and you didn't have to pay over the odds!
+It could be something straightforward that may not need repairs; in this case, you can drive home happy knowing that the smell is resolved and you didn't have to pay over the odds!